SmithsonianWorkshops/Hydra-introduction/hydra_intro.md

 The best way to transfer files depends on your connection to Hydra.

-TODO: work on this :)
+- Telework: The ffsend utility works well for small files.
+- Windows or Mac directly connected to the Smithsonian network
+  - The `scp` command is a great utility for transferring files to and from Hydra.

-If you haven't already, go ahead and install a file transfer client.
-We recommend FileZilla, which you can download from [https://filezilla-project.org/download.php?show_all=1](https://filezilla-project.org/download.php?show_all=1).
-DO NOT USE THE SKETCHY INSTALLER AT [https://filezilla-project.org/download.php?type=client](https://filezilla-project.org/download.php?type=client), which comes with "bundled offers".
+  - For a GUI program we recommend FileZilla, which you can download from [https://filezilla-project.org/download.php?show_all=1](https://filezilla-project.org/download.php?show_all=1)

 In the Quickconnect toolbar at the top of the window enter: